 Munich is located just 45 minutes, by train or bus, from the Alps.
 If you have always wanted to ski or snowboard the Alps, Munich is the perfect launching point.
 You can have an independent day by train or book a ski trip on a bus that takes you to and from the Austrian Alps, includes breakfast, lunch, lift ticket, and a beer.
 The bus driver also handles all your baggage and you have a host who is responsible for getting your lift ticket.
 I highly recommend this last option for anyone looking to make friends or is intimidated by independent travel.
 Your host will be speaking German, but if you ask, they usually speak English and can give you some personal information based on your needs.
 Find out more information about several ways to get out and ski the Alps with my comprehensive guide, here.

 10. Attend a Concert, Opera or The Theater

 Harry Potter in Concert!

 Attending a cultural event in a foreign country or language is a great way to immerse yourself in the local culture.
-You can check the Philharomnie for concerts.
-This is my favorite winter activity and I’ve been obsessively attending Harry Potter, Star Wars and Final Fantasy in Concert.
+You can check the Philharmonie for concerts.
+This is my favorite winter activity and I’ve been obsessively attending Harry Potter, Star Wars, and Final Fantasy in Concert.
 The movie plays on a screen while a live orchestra plays the soundtrack.
 It’s such a fun event!
 The Munich Opera has regular operas that come through town.
 Most of them are in Italian and then translated into German for subtitles, so it’s really fascinating.
-Germans are a bit strange when it comes to art, so the classic operas tend to have a German twist.
+Germans are a bit strange when it comes to art, so classic operas tend to have a German twist.
 Think nudity on stage and abstract art that is so abstract you’re not sure if it is even art anymore.
 I highly recommend it.